alienfast/elastic-beanstalk/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

-## Copyright
+## Copyright and License

-Copyright (c) 2014 AlienFast, LLC.
-See LICENSE.txt for further details.
+Copyright (c) 2014-2015 AlienFast, LLC.
+MIT License, see LICENSE.txt for further details.